julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ## Blood Offerings: Magic of Creation

 If you want more raw, ancestral side of this work, step into the exploration of **[Blood-to-Soil Offerings in Old World Witchcraft](/menstrual-blood-earth-ritual/)**.

 ---

+## More on Fertility Folklore

+- If you are interested in learning about the folklore-rich conception rites, see **[Folk Magic for Conceiving](/folk-fertility-rituals/)**.
+- To explore deeper the concept of fertility as a force of its own, see **[Old Europe Fertility Witchcraft](/old-world-fertility-magic/)**.

+---